-

 Physical Characteristics

-- Spade-like shape, predominantly brownish gray with elongated, thorny tail.
+- Spade-like shape, predominantly brownish gray with an elongated, thorny tail.

 Animal Fact